cyber-jev/markdown-cheatsheet/README.md

 # This is a Markdown Cheatsheet
-## Check the README code for details
+## Download or Check the README source code for details
 ***
 <!-- Below are how to do basic stuffs on markdown, so stuffs have mutiple ways of doing them -->